Enoggera, Queensland: 20th century

-The land for the Enoggera Army Barracks was acquired in 1910, and opened in the same year.
-The barracks is still operation but now known as Gallipoli Barracks.
+The land for the Enoggera Army Barracks was acquired in 1910 and opened in the same year.
+The barracks is still in operation but is now known as Gallipoli Barracks.

 St Mary's Anglican Church was dedicated circa 1911.
 It closed circa 1987.

 On Saturday 15 May 1915, there was a stump capping ceremony for a new Presbyterian church at Enoggera.
 The location was on the corner of Pickering Street and Station Avenue (27.4185°S 152.9859°E), now within Gaythorne.
 In 1926 the church was extended to create a Sunday school.
 As part of the merger of many of the Methodist, Presbyterian and Congregational churches into the Uniting Church of Australia in 1977, the church became Gaythorne Uniting Church.
 However, falling congregation numbers led to a consolidation of Uniting churches in the area, leading to the closure of the former Presbyterian church.
 Since 2012, it has been used as an early education centre.

 In April 1918, Roman Catholic Archbishop James Duhig bought "Shine Hill", consisting of a house with 13 acre for £2,150 and engaged architect George Trotter to build a school for 200 students.
 The foundation stone was laid by Duhig on Sunday 25 August 1918.
 The school was officially opened and dedicated on Sunday 26 January 1919 by Archbishop of Wellington Francis Redwood, assisted by Duhig.

 Our Lady of the Assumption Catholic School opened on 30 January 1918.

 In May 1919, subdivided allotments of Rangeview Estate Enoggera were auctioned by Cameron Bros.
 This area is now within the suburb of Gaythorne.
 The map advertising the auction states that the Estate was within 5 minutes' walk away from the Rifle Range Railway Station, now known as Gaythorne Station.
 In April 1921, the land unsold in the previous auction was re-auctioned as "Gaythorne & Rangeview Estates" made up of 53 allotments were advertised to be auctioned by Cameron Bros.

 In July 1920, subdivided allotments of Elswick Estate Enoggera were auctioned by Isles, Love, and Co.
 The map advertising the auction depicts the estate's proximity to the Enoggera Railway Station, and describes the land as having "beautiful grassy park-link ridges" and "lovely foliage trees".
 The map further states that a water main passes through the estate and that there would be a good prospect of trams and electric light extension.

 In 1925, Derby Estate, which was once owned by Tim Corbett, was bordered by Laurel Street, Elkhorn Street, Derby Lane, and Clover Street.

 In December 1927, 31 blocks in Abbotsford Estate Enoggera were advertised for auction by Isles, Love & Co.
 Limited Auctioneers.
 The map advertising the sale states the land for sale is resubdivisions 1 to 32 & (Easement A) of subdivision 2 of resubdivision 2 of subdivision 3 of portion 406 & of subdivision 2 of portion 407, Enoggera.
 The map depicts the close proximity of Abbotsford Estate to the Enoggera Railway Station.

 In 1949, the tram line from Newmarket was extended along Samford Road to Enoggera.
 The tram line closed on 2 December 1968.